-In summary, the resulting similarity measure $\Phi$ between two snow profiles expresses the similarity between these two profiles in a scalar value within [0, 1].
+In summary, the resulting similarity measure Φ between two snow profiles expresses the similarity between these two profiles in a scalar value within [0, 1].
 A similarity of 1 corresponds to the two profiles being identical.
-Note that the measure is layers as indifferent the measure is able to cope with varying numbers of missing layers at the bottom or top of the profiles, which is important for assessing the similarity of snow profiles from different times and/or locations.
-To make the similarity measure useful for avalanche forecasting, it weighs hazardous thin layers, crusts, as well as storm snow layers more heavily than bulk layers, and it considers the relative depth of those layers.
+Note that the measure is symmetric to the two profiles so that the first profile is as similar to the second profile as the second is to the first.
+By treating non-matched layers as indifferent the measure is able to cope with varying numbers of missing layers at the bottom or top of the profiles, which is important for assessing the similarity of snow profiles from different times and/or locations.
+To make the similarity measure useful for avalanche forecasting, it weighs hazardous thin layers, crusts and storm snow layers more heavily than bulk layers, and it considers the relative depth of those layers.